Keen Uneek Review

 In this category, our testers had a wide array of opinions.
 On one side of the spread, users felt that the Uneek's, well, uniqueness was an attribute and lent it a snappy style.
 On the other side of the scale, users felt that this same uniqueness was the product's downfall.
-Either way, it's a show you either love or you hate.
-For more universally accepted shoe concerning style, we recommend the Chaco models.
+Either way, it's a shoe you either love or you hate.
+For more universally accepted shoe style, we recommend the Chaco models.

 The Uneek is best used for light outdoor activities like water play or short hikes to the local sunset spot.

 The Uneek is on the more expensive side of the models we tested.
 Unless you love the look of the Uneek, we recommend going with a cheaper model, like the Teva Verra, or a higher-performing option, like the Bedrock Cairn Adventure.

 There's no denying that the Uneek is unique.
 A relatively comfortable model with good traction that falls short in support, this is a shoe that you will either love or hate.